HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

          </td>
          <td>
             <ol>
-               <li>Observation.code is a non-LOINC (e.g., local) code since the assessment instrument is not represented in LOINC.</li>
+               <li>`Observation.code` is a non-LOINC (e.g., local) code since the assessment instrument is not represented in LOINC.</li>
-               <li>Observation.member references all Observations generated from the assessment instrument.
-Some member Observations have a LOINC code for Observation.code and Observation.value.</li>
+               <li>`Observation.member` references all Observations generated from the assessment instrument.
+Some member Observations have a LOINC code for `Observation.code` and `Observation.value`.</li>
             </ol>
          </td>
       </tr>